 We took the company’s retooling one step further by switching them to ERICA consulting.
 This system keeps companies ahead of the curve by reviewing and updating their SEO strategies every two weeks.

 This allowed the online course provider to track conversions, detect which rankings showed early warning signs, and compare its site to competitors.

 It also helped them determine which ranking could reach page one – and helped them land there.
 They increased their lead magnets from two to twenty, and they now enjoy regular page one ranking.

 The ERICA framework had a powerful impact on the online course provider’s growth.

 Within eight months, their conversions nearly tripled – sometimes reaching up to 18%.
 Just one year after hiring SEO Leverage, their organic traffic now stands at 24,000 monthly visitors.

 Here’s what happened:

-It’s been a great pleasure working with Joe (I’ll stick to that name) and we still get together every 2 weeks and streamline the effort – he’s at about 20K visitors/day (organic) now, and now knows that the real ceiling for his organic traffic is much higher, (maybe around 60-100 K per day.
-We’ll definitely happily guide him on the way!
+It’s been a great pleasure working with Joe (I’ll stick to that name).
+We still get together every two weeks and streamline the effort – he’s at about 20K visitors/day (organic) now and now knows that the actual ceiling for his organic traffic is much higher (maybe around 60-100 K per day.
+We’ll happily guide him on the way!